marcopaglio/kip-sequential/README.md

 External or background system processes can influence experiments.
 To get a more reliable time measurement, two strategies are used:
 - Each image is processed `3` times, and the average time is taken.
-- After processing each image with all kernel types of the same size, the execution is paused (using the sleep command) so that other processes can be carried on and thus affect time measurements less.
+- After processing each image with all kernel types of the same size, the execution is paused (using the *sleep* command) so that other processes can be carried on and thus affect time measurements less.
 The idle time is `imageQuality + order / 2` seconds, where `imageQuality` is the high definition number of the image (e.g. it counts 4 seconds for `4K` images).
-It is based on both image and kernel size, but the latter is more decisive than the former in terms of execution time.

 ### Experimental Results

-The following table summarizes the temporal measurements of convolutions on different images with different kernels.
+The following tables summarizes the temporal measurements of convolutions on different images with different kernels, measured in both debug and release mode.

 <table>
   <thead>